-Through the Ages is often panned for its length, complexity, and the lack of interactivity between competitors, but it’s an interesting enough game that it warranted an update from creator Vlaada Chvátil in 2015 and happily remains in the top 10 games on industry bellwether BoardGameGeek (opens in new tab) a decade after its publication.
-It also holds my interest years after I’ve grown bored of games of the same stripe on PC, though I’ve only had the chance to play it a couple times.
+Through the Ages is often panned for its length, complexity, and the lack of interactivity between competitors, but it’s an interesting enough game that it warranted an update from creator Vlaada Chvátil in 2015 and remains popular today.
+It also holds my interest years after I've grown bored of games of the same stripe on PC, though I've only had the chance to play it a couple times.

-I was reminded of the love I once had for the genre when the digital version of Through the Ages: A New Story of Civilization (opens in new tab) released on Steam last month.
+I was reminded of the love I once had for the genre when I saw the digital version of Through the Ages: A New Story of Civilization on Steam.
 I remembered playing the board game fondly, if through a haze of sleepless convention thought, and gave it a shot.
-What I found was a reminder of why I love the civilization-building genre—and an oddly refreshing take on it for a 12-year-old base design.
+What I found was a reminder of why I love the civilization-building genre—and an oddly refreshing take on it for a years-old base design.
 Videogame civilization-builders could stand to see where tabletop games have long broken away from genre conventions we take for granted.

 Civilization and its ilk tie you to specific places, placements, and arrangements.
 They force you to consider a large strategic map, the shifting of units, and the precise placement cities or farms.
 It turns out I'm not very interested in that, at least not in this genre.
 I’d rather see the engine of my people at work, the basic ideas that drive them, and the specific technological developments that affect my empire—not a menu of tech that anyone can choose from.
 I’d rather abstract my military engagements into cause and effect, dealing with consequences rather than managing a wargame clumsily layered over a city builder.